-Depending on the size and scale of your business, you might also want to consider access controls.
+Depending on the size and scale of your business, you might also want to consider electric bollards and access controls.
 The trick is to introduce access systems that protect your premises while at the same time making life as easy as possible for your employees, clients and guests.

 3) Get technical – use data analytics

 Data from The Global Retail Theft Barometer reveals that 63% of all businesses